DO YOU PRODUCE AN ETHICAL AND ENVIRONMENTAL RESPONSIBILITIES REPORT?

-We have also continued to minimise product that can only be dry cleaned in the group.
-On selected dry clean only products, we advise customers to ‘be green when you dry clean’ by using the cleaner ‘Green Earth’ option, rather than the traditional ‘perc’ (perchloroethylene) process.
+We also continue to minimise products that can only be dry cleaned.
+On selected ‘dry clean only’ products, we advise customers to ‘be green when you dry clean’ by using the cleaner ‘Green Earth’ option, rather than the traditional ‘perc’ (perchloroethylene) process.

 WHAT ARE YOU DOING TO IMPROVE THE ACCESSIBILITY OF YOUR STORES AND WEBSITES?

 The majority of our stores allow access to all floors for customers with disabilities.
 It is our ongoing aim to improve the accessibility of our stores for all customers, including those with disabilities.
 Where access to some areas of a store is not possible we offer alternatives including a 'personal shopper' service where a selection of items of clothing can be brought by our staff to the customer.
 In addition, many of our brands can offer accessible shopping at alternative nearby stores.